 1. The Courtyard at 1 Pico, Santa Monica

-In a creative pivot, luxury beachfront hotel Shutters on the Beach has turned its former porte cochère into a sparkling, lantern-lit outdoor dining area.
-Tables with benches softened by thick linen pillows are placed a Covid 19-cautious six feet away from each other, and servers are masked, so you can feel safe in the ocean breezes dining on a gorgeous plate of hamachi crudo that's as artfully composed as Shutters's famed art collection (which you'll see in the lobby on the way to the loo).
+In a creative pandemic-pivot, luxury beachfront hotel Shutters on the Beach turned its former porte cochère into a sparkling, lantern-lit outdoor dining area – and it has been so popular it’s staying that way for now.
+Tables with benches are softened by thick linen pillows so you can dine in the ocean breezes on a gorgeous plate of hamachi crudo that's as artfully composed as Shutters's famed art collection (which you'll see in the lobby on the way to the loo).
 Spicy blue prawns on a bed of eggplant tzatziki are another standout dish, as are the grilled lamb chops served with sour yoghurt.
-Enjoy the savory-yet-light summer menu with a flute of Veuve, but toss all diet caution to the seaside winds and order the famed caramel popcorn sundae to celebrate that rare evening out.
+Enjoy the savory-yet-light summer menu with a flute of Veuve, but toss all diet caution to the seaside winds and order the famed caramel popcorn sundae to celebrate a new evening out.

 3. Alta, West Adams

 A sweet back patio to dine under blossoming jasmine is a wonderful way to eat Southern comfort food like cornbread with honey butter, pimento cheese with crackers and pickled veggies and deviled eggs.
 But since this is L.A., there's something for everyone.
 Case in point: The barbecue sandwich is made with your choice of brisket, chicken or smoked tofu.

 The West Hollywood iteration of this chain of seafood restaurant-bars is among the most Instagrammed places in town, thanks to the flower plumes hanging over the open-air archway entrance to the rooftop dining area.
 But the real draw here is weeknight dining, when the crowds have thinned and you have all the twinkling lights of Hollywood to go with your sushi, sashimi and grilled octopus.